 At Pragmatic Coders, we start every project with consultations with our startup clients.
-During the Product Discovery Workshops, we try to discover and plan the best product shape and understand the features necessary for the final users.
-Instead of simply blindly following the specifications, we proactively propose the most pragmatic and fastest solutions tailored to your needs to release the so-called "Minimum Viable Product".
+During the Product Discovery Workshop, we try to discover and plan the best product shape and understand the features necessary for the final users.
+Instead of simply blindly following the specifications, we proactively propose the most pragmatic and fastest solutions tailored to your needs to release the so-called "Minimum Viable Product."
 With this process, you will save time and money (more about our unique approach can be found here: Software Product Design).

 As important as product vision is, we must not forget other elements to consider when determining the price.
-Let's take a look at the software development costs breakdown to see what they include.
+Let's take a look at the custom software development costs breakdown to see what they include.

 The key factors determining software development costs

 The final budget is always a key consideration for any business trying to develop a digital product.
-However, the product development process includes many stages where each component might influence the price estimate.
+However, the software development process includes many stages where each component might influence the price estimate.
 To help you understand what elements to keep an eye out for, we've compiled a list of factors that influence the pricing.
 By taking them into account while planning, we can significantly reduce development costs.